Assassin's Creed Valhalla: Plot

-Story expansions

 Wrath of the Druids

-In 879, Eivor receives a letter from her maternal cousin Bárid mac Ímair, now King of Dublin, requesting her assistance in Ireland.
+In 879 AD, Eivor receives a letter from her maternal cousin Bárid mac Ímair, now King of Dublin, requesting her assistance in Ireland.
 Eivor agrees to help Bárid secure an alliance with Flann Sinna, who is to be crowned High King of Ireland.
 After uncovering and foiling a plot to assassinate Flann ahead of his coronation, he requests Eivor's help to gather allies and strengthen his rule.
 Upon taking the castle of Cashelore, Eivor discovers that Flann's army has been poisoned and seeks an antidote with Flann's advisor, Ciara ingen Medba.
 Eivor learns that the Children of Danu, a cult of druids who seek to oust the Norse and Christian faiths from Ireland, are responsible, and begins hunting down their members.
 Eivor also discovers that Ciara is a former cult member, having left upon learning of their extremist ways.

-In 881, Eivor uncovers the identity of the cult's leader: Eogan mac Cartaigh, the Abbot of Armagh, who feigned Christian faith.
+In 881 AD, Eivor uncovers the identity of the cult's leader: Eogan mac Cartaigh, the Abbot of Armagh, who feigned Christian faith.
 While informing Flann and Bárid, Eogan has his forces besiege Clogher.
 Bárid is killed in the attack, prompting Eivor to exact revenge and kill Eogan.
 In the aftermath, the Kings of Ireland decide to eradicate the druidic faith entirely, and Flann reluctantly agrees to launch an inquisition against the druids.
 Enraged upon learning of this, Ciara goes to the Lia Fáil to use its power to prevent her culture from being eradicated.
 She tries to take control of Flann and his men, but Eivor defeats her and the Lia Fáil is destroyed.
 Flann reflects on his decision and promises to be a good king for all the people of Ireland, cancelling the inquisition.
 Meanwhile, Eivor meets with Sichfrith, Bárid's son, who succeeded him as King of Dublin.
 The two reflect on Bárid's dreams, and bond as family.